KNIME logo

 Stacked TrianglesPanel BG

-KNIME Analytics Platform offers a variety of nodes to work with date and time formats.
-In this blog post, we will introduce some of these nodes and show how to perform different operations with dates as date value, string, and number.
+The low-code and open source KNIME Analytics Platform offers a variety of functionality to work elegantly with date and time formats.
+In this article, we want to give you some tips to perform different operations with dates as date value, string, and number.

 Convert from String to Date&Time or Date&Time to String